 - 1. Electricity generation that is not for profit, commercial use or sale. - 2.
 Electric power related to selected manufacturing processes. - 3.
 Retired or inactive generating units. - 4.
 New generating units are taxable at 40% of official capacity. - 5.
 Units relying on wind powered turbines are taxable at 12% of capacity. - 6.
-Nonprofit water and sewer companies governed by the West Virginia Public Service Commission that are organized and operated for the exclusive benefit of their members. - 7.
+Beginning July 1, 2019, merchant coal-fired power plants not subject to cost recovery through any state regulatory agency. - 7.
+Nonprofit water and sewer companies governed by the West Virginia Public Service Commission that are organized and operated for the exclusive benefit of their members. - 8.
 Street, interurban, and electric railway services.